British Millennials Furious About Brexit Demand A 2nd Chance

 “Also, not all migrants come into the UK to do graduate-level jobs, they fill roles right across the jobs market.
 Leaving the EU is likely to have an impact on businesses wanting to set up and develop in the UK, and that is what will have an impact on the graduate jobs market, not immigration.”

-It is possible the UK will lose hundred of thousands of jobs in the coming years and the younger generations will be the ones employers let go first.
+The UK may lose hundred of thousands of jobs in the coming years and the younger generations will be the ones employers let go first.